 What are lamb porterhouse chops?

 Lamb porterhouse, also called lamb loin chops, are cut from the meat section located behind the ribs, which extends down the spinal region of the animal.
-These chops are relatively thick and meaty but quite tender.
+These bone-in chops are relatively thick and meaty but quite tender.
 This makes them a great candidate for hot and fast cooking.
 Loin chops do contain bits of fat around the outer portion.
 Trim this off before seasoning and grilling.

 Lamb Doneness Temperature: